HimadriNeogi/Heart_Disease/README.md

 About this dataset:
-The Cleveland database is the only one that has been used by ML researchers to this date.This database contains 14 attributes.
+This database contains 12 attributes.
-The "target" field refers to the presence of heart disease in the patient.
+The "HeartDisease" column refers to the presence of heart disease in the patient.
 The integer value 0 = no/less chance of heart attack and 1 = more chance of heart attack.

 Attribute Information: